notgull/notgull.github.io/_posts/2023-07-01-quest-for-piet-part-2.md

 Huh, weird, it looks like it's just a shader issue?
 Maybe if I... aw, man, it's already midnight.
 Time flies when you're having Fun, I suppose.

 Okay, after a night's sleep I'm feeling a bit more refreshed.
-Now that I think about it, I take a look at the RenderDoc output and see that the Y UV coordinate is reaching high numbers.
+Now that I think about it, I take a look at the RenderDoc output and see that the Y UV coordinate is too high.
 That seems weird.
 What if I just map it to the original gradient bounds?

 ![Doc](/images/piet-glow-6-improved.png)